An in-depth HTTP Strict Transport Security Tutorial

 Using an older protocol version can leave communication vulnerable to attacks, as the older versions may still have the security vulnerabilities that were addressed in the newer versions.
 Protocol downgrade attacks involve an attacker forcing an older, less secure protocol version to exploit vulnerabilities and gain access to sensitive information.

 To help prevent protocol downgrade attacks, HSTS forces the web browser to use a specific, secure version of the HTTP protocol for communication with a website.
 So, for example, when a web server sends an HSTS policy to a web browser, the policy will specify which version of HTTP you should use for communication with that website.
 The web browser will then automatically use the specified HTTP version for all subsequent requests to that website.

-Cookie/session hijackingCookie hijacking is a cyberattack where an attacker gains access to a user's web browser cookies or session information to impersonate the user and gain unauthorized access to their accounts or sensitive information.
+Cookie/session hijackingCookie hijacking is a cyberattack where an attacker gains access to a user's web browser cookies or session information to impersonate the user and gain unauthorised access to their accounts or sensitive information.
 By gaining access to a user's cookies or session information, an attacker can impersonate the user.

 Attackers perform cookie hijacking through various methods, such as social engineering, malware, or network sniffing.

 HSTS can help prevent cookie/session hijacking by ensuring that all communication between a web server and a web browser is encrypted using HTTPS.
 When a web server sends an HSTS policy to a web browser, the browser will automatically use HTTPS for all subsequent requests to that website.
 This means that even if an attacker gains access to a user's cookies or session information, they won't be able to read or alter the sensitive data transmitted between the web server and the web browser because it's encrypted using HTTPS.